JIC-CSB/kilombo/doc/manual.md

 |y_position | y coordinate, in mm|
 | state| a json object describing the internal state of the bot, optionally provided by the callback function CALLBACK_JSON_STATE|

-TODO: a mechanism for saving this data during the simulation